Aliases for IFI16 Gene

 GeneCards Summary for IFI16 Gene

 IFI16 (Interferon Gamma Inducible Protein 16) is a Protein Coding gene.
 Diseases associated with IFI16 include Herpes Simplex and Diffuse Cutaneous Systemic Sclerosis.
-Among its related pathways are Cytosolic sensors of pathogen-associated DNA and Senescence and Autophagy.
-GO annotations related to this gene include poly(A) RNA binding and transcription factor binding.
+Among its related pathways are Cytosolic sensors of pathogen-associated DNA and Innate Immune System.
+Gene Ontology (GO) annotations related to this gene include transcription factor binding.
 An important paralog of this gene is PYHIN1.